ansys/ansys-tools-local-product-launcher/doc/source/plugin_creation.rst

 You need to re-install your package (even if installed with ``pip install -e``) for the entry points to update.

-CLI defaults and description
+Command line defaults and description
-''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''

-With the three parts outlined above, you've successfully created a Local Product Launcher plugin. :octicon:`rocket`
+With these three preceding parts, you've successfully created a Local Product Launcher plugin. :octicon:`rocket`

-Finally, we can improve the usability of the command line by adding a default and description to the configuration class.
+Finally, the usability of the command line can be improved by adding a default and description to the configuration class.

-To do so, we edit our ``DirectLaunchConfig`` class, using :py:func:`dataclasses.field` to enrich the ``binary_path``:
+To do so, edit the ``DirectLaunchConfig`` class, using :py:func:`dataclasses.field` to enrich the ``binary_path``:

 * The default value is specified as the ``default`` argument.
 * The description is given in the ``metadata`` dictionary, using the special key :py:obj:`METADATA_KEY_DOC <.interface.METADATA_KEY_DOC>`.